Sophy Chetwood MBACP www.sophychetwood.com

-I also offer counselling to couples.
+I also offer counselling to couples and to families.

-Some of these issues include: depression, feeling low and unmotivated, lack of self confidence, stress, anxiety, loss, bereavement, relationship and family issues, problems at work, addiction, bullying and OCD: sometimes just not knowing what to do next, who to turn to, that life is becoming unbearable ....
+Some of these issues include: anxiety, depression, feeling low and unmotivated, lack of self confidence, stress, loss, bereavement, relationship and family issues, problems at work, addiction, bullying and OCD: sometimes just not knowing what to do next, who to turn to, that life is becoming unbearable ....

 First sessions are free so that you can talk in confidence about what's on your mind and then decide whether or not to proceed.